 Later, this mechanic disappeared, so supers were Desperation Moves only in name.
 However, these returned in The King of Fighters 2002 and its Unlimited Match remake.
 In these games, a character's MAX2/Hidden Super Desperation Move can only be executed with 3 super bars and 35% health or less.

-Also, some SNK games (and certain Grooves in Capcom vs. SNK) would allow the player to perform unlimited Supers if their health was critical.
+Some minor SNK games (and certain Grooves in Capcom vs. SNK) would allow the player to perform unlimited Supers if their health was critical.

-In Super Smash Bros Brawl, Lucario's attacks get more powerful as he gains percentages, peaking out at 168%.
+In Super Smash Bros.
+Brawl, Lucario's attacks get more powerful as he gains percentages, peaking out at 168%.
 This is invoked in an event match where you have to play as Lucario starting out with high percent (182%).

 Related: If a character is down several points or stock, they automatically gain Final Smash powers the next time they drop down onto the stage.